Deaf Toros 4-Peat!

 Austin Seize 3rd Place in Orlando at USADB National Tournament

-April 17, 2008 by Woods
+April 17, 2008

 The Austin Deaf Toros took another crack at the annual USADB National Tournament.
 After finishing fourth in the last two tournaments the Toros captured their highest finish in club history, third place.
 This task was not an easy one as they were tested in every game.
 In the first game against a young pesty Denver team the Toros stuggled to ignite a run to put them away.
 In fact, Denver led in the early going by as many as eight points.
 Battling sloppy play on both ends of the floor the veteran team was able to find whatever means necessary to pull away to their first victory.
 The game didn’t end without a little bit of melodrama.
 Denver overcame a 14 point deficit three times during the final six minutes.
 Finally they pulled within two with 35 seconds left.